 Price action requires no lagging indicators or moving averages to distract you from the price.
 The chart will have a clean look to it.
 It’s refreshing sometimes to see a clean chart with no indicators.
 In fact, some traders make a living trading without ever looking at an indicator.

-You can apply moving averages, MACD, stochastic, RSI, Fibonacci retracement, Bollinger bands, and so on to your charts.
-Keep in mind though that when you are searching for the red zones base off of this strategy that we will get into in a bit, these indicators could distract you and cause you to make a bad trading decision.
+You can apply moving averages, MACD, stochastic, RSI, Fibonacci retracement, Bollinger bands, and more to your charts.
+Keep in mind, when you are searching for the red zones base off this strategy, that we will get into in a bit, these indicators could distract you and cause you to make a bad trading decision.
 So with that being said, we recommend no indicators for this strategy.

 Trading Time Frames

 We recommend this strategy to be for swing traders and day traders.
 Anything under an hour time period you will not see us using this strategy.
-The reason we develop day trading strategies using price action patterns is because the price action signals behave more consistent on larger time frames.
-That does not mean that this strategy does not work with scalping, but with our testing, we reveal that this strategy works best on a one hour time chart and above.
+The reason we have develop day trading strategies using price action patterns is that the price action signals behave more consistent on larger time frames.
+That doesn't mean this strategy won't work with scalping.
+But with our testing, we revealed this strategy works best on a one hour time chart and above.